The Geneva Centre of Humanitarian Studies as an institution

-Today, as an interdisciplinary and multi-thematic centre, the Centre has become an internationally renowned academic platform, offering integrated, evidence-based training and research looking at trends and changes in the humanitarian sector, as well as policy events on contemporary topics affecting the sector.
+Today, as an cross-disciplinary and cross-cultural centre, we have become an internationally renowned academic platform closer to where professionals work, offering integrated, evidence-based training and research looking at trends and changes in the humanitarian sector, as well as policy events on contemporary topics affecting the sector.

 Diversity